On Location: Summer Wine Festival – Rheingau Region, Hochheim, Germany

 Acknowledgements

-ITIL is a registered trademark of AXELOS Limited
+ITIL is a registered trademark of Peoplecert.

 Diagrams and images contained in this article have been created by Jim Jackson and remain the property of Blue Sky AFC Associates LLC, copyright 2019.